WSA-Community/WSAGAScript/README.md

 WSA will install with gapps

-# WORKAROUND FOR SIGN-IN ISSUE:
+# Root access

+You can get root access by replacing the kernel.
+(This step is no longer required to sign in gapps)

 ## (ADB SHELL ROOT WITH su)

 Copy the kernel file from this repo and replace the kernel file inside the `Tools` folder of your extracted msix (make sure WSA is not running)

-This will allow you to use use `su` inside the adb shell.
+This will allow you to use use `su` inside the `adb shell`.

-Enter into the adb shell and run the following commands
+Enter into the `adb shell` and run the following commands

 ```
 su